MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview.md

 The CoreInputView APIs support the following types of input panes.
 - Docked Soft Input Panel (SIP) like the **Touch keyboard and handwriting panel** – typically, your app UI reflows
 - Floating toolbar or SIP – typically, your app UI does not reflow
-- Overlay panels such as IME candidate windows – typically, your app UI does not reflow for the edit control, but does reflow for the text/search suggestions
+- Overlay panels such as inline Ink or IME candidate windows – typically, your app UI does not reflow for the edit control, but does reflow for the text/search suggestions

 The input pane appears when the user performs an action that requires them to provide information, such as entering a text field.